kamicane/elements/doc/elements.md

 // returns an elements instance with an a in a div zen('div a')

-// with an id, classes and attributes zen('div a#link.menu.big[href="test.html"]')
+// returns an elements instance with one div element with an id, class, and href attributes zen('div a#link.menu.big[href="test.html"]')
 ```